CameronBrooks11/camscortex/journals/daily-note-2023-02-03.md

             for d in dirs:
                 shutil.rmtree(os.path.join(root, d))
         ```

   - Category
     - layout.category_name
     - layout.subcategory.relationships.reading_order
   - Giving up on this for now, I am only using it as a pdf tool and not as an intelligent document tool.
-I will return to it once
+I will return to it once I have a better understanding of ML and document processing